 The chaplain works closely with other members of the hospice team: physician, nurse, aide, social workers, bereavement specialist and volunteer.
 Their role is to address the psychosocial and spiritual issues that are intimately linked to a life-limiting diagnosis.

-Read more about the day in the life of a hospice chaplain.
+Read more about a day in the life of a hospice chaplain.